itanvir/sentimeter/README.md

-# twitter-sentimeter
+# sentimeter
-Twitter sentiment analysis using tweepy and textblob
+Twitter and news sentiment analysis using tweepy, news api, and textblob